codezoners-2/Python/02_strings_dictionaries/assignments/excuseGenerator/README.md

   * write code inside the `stringToDict(string)` function that splits the string into a list of the lines it is made up of.
 (Hint: you'll need to use the `split()` function.
   * Time to create a dictionary which will contain the data we read from the file.
 Follow this steps as if they were code (line by line):
   ```
-    # create an empty dictionary
+    # create an empty dictionary called myDict
-    # create a for loop and loop over the elements of the **list** created in the step involving the `split()` function above
+    # create a for loop and loop over the elements of the list created in the step involving the split() function above
-      # for each element in the list use split again this time on ":" and save the result in a variable called *row*. "row" contains a list with the left and right part of the lines we split.
+      # for each element in the list use split again this time on ":" and save the result in a variable called row. row contains a list with the left and right part of the lines we split.
-      # save the value of the first element of "row" in a variable called k
+      # save the value of the first element of row in a variable called k
-      # save the value of the second element of "row" in a variable called v
+      # save the value of the second element of row in a variable called v
+      # do myDict[k]=v so that you insert value v for key k in the dictionary

   ```